Navid200/xDrip/docs/G6-Recommended-Settings.md

 ## G6 Recommended Settings

   These are the recommended G6 settings.
-Click/tap on the links to see the details.
+Click/tap on the hyperlinks to see the details.

 * You should use an xDrip [version](./xDrip-Version.md) not older than the current stable release.
 Please [update](./Updates.md) if you are not.
 <br/>